• United Kingdom

 Square customers will have to bear the conversion costs with their bank.
 The platform works with most internationally-issued cards with a Visa, MasterCard, AMEX, Discover, JCB, or UnionPay logo.

-Square will only accept currencies from the US, Canada, Japan, Australia, and the United Kingdom.
+Square will only accept currencies from the United Kingdom, US, Canada, Japan, and Australia.

 Pre-paid Card